The success of classical productions depends on each and every detail and nuance.

 In and out markers in the source material are used to indicate that the material following the edit command at a marker position should be pasted into the destination track.
 You can apply 2, 3 or 4-point cuts.
 Depending on the use, cuts located after the pasted marker are shifted accordingly or (when working with images) are kept where they are.
 Selecting the source is very easy using the keyboard shortcut for the source list.
 This method can be used to quickly perform editing processes that would otherwise be very time-consuming.

-Multi-synchronous cut makes it possible to minimize the search for similar audio material and accelerate the editing process.
+Multi-synchronous cut makes it possible to minimize the search for similar audio material and accelerated the editing process.

 MuSyC adds an overview project to the source destination cut by displaying takes according to musical similarity following an analysis of the source material.
 A multi-track recording take is represented by a single object.
 If a section of music has been recorded multiple times, the takes are arranged together and displayed in terms of time.
 This makes it possible to make sound changes and cuts, even between takes recorded with slightly different tempos.
 Cuts are always made at the correct position, removing the need to search for the beginnings of alternative recordings.